PV-COP/PV-README-TEMPLATE/TemplateWithInfo.md

 ## Demonstration

 Add an animated gif.
-You can use ShareX or
+You can use ShareX, GIPHY Capture or another tool. https://blog.github.com/2018-06-29-GIF-that-keeps-on-GIFing/
+Note for school project: This is a great way for friends and family to easily see your project in action.

 ## Getting Started